AllifAmey/shop-app-project/README.md

 - &#9745; Fix bug related to navbar - align navbar to center.
 - &#9745; Fix Footer alignment with Checkout.
-- &#9744; Adhere to DRY by seperating components as necessary
+- &#9745; Adhere to DRY by seperating components as necessary
-- &#9744; Reformat folders and files to decrease project maintenance.
+- &#9745; Reformat folders and files to decrease project maintenance.
-- &#9744; Add documentation to further reduce project maintenance.
+- &#9745; Add documentation to further reduce project maintenance.

 # Phase 3 - Add functionality, animation and improve overall feel of the website.

+- &#9744; Use Google Map and weather Map API to showcase location of physical shop - home page.
+- &#9744; Add Cart functionality and Cart Page.
+- &#9744; Add minimal animations when transitioning to different pages
+- &#9744; Add smooth scrolling animation.
+- &#9744; Add icons to enhance app's look and feel.
+- &#9744; Improve the look and feel of the navbar to reduce it's static feeling.
+- &#9744; Greatly improve help page by adding more than FAQ.
+- &#9744; Add a "Quick details" button to the product card with a pop up showing important details.
+- &#9744; Improve homepage by making it clearer on how to navigate the website.
+- &#9744; Use Etys's API to transfer the data to the productcard component.

+# Phase 4 - Consolidation, fixing bugs and adding Django backend.

 TBA.